gat786/gat786/README.md

 ### Hi there 👋
-- 😎 Welcome to Gats Github Repo.
-Here you can find different projects I am working upon.
+- 😎 Welcome to Gats Github Profile Page!.
+Great to see you here.
 - I like playing Minecraft⚡. thats it. it needed a mention here. 😁
 - I am a Current Batch Microsoft Student Partner 🙌🏼 and soon to be [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/en-us) 🔥.
 - I organize events for my community🏙 as well as under the badge of [MSInpir](https://mspinpire.com)